levibostian/Teller-iOS/README.md

     .disposed(by: disposeBag)
 ```

 Done!
 You are using Teller!

-When you add a listener to your `Repository` subclass, Teller kicks into gear and begins it's work parsing your cached data and fetching fresh if needed.
+In order for Teller to do it's magic, you need to (1) initialize the `requirements` property and (2) `observe()` the `Repository` instance.
+This gives Teller the information it needs to begin.

 Enjoy!